-Many ways of living and acting that Westerners now see as most thoroughly “Chinese,” or even characteristically East Asian, did not appear before the Song.
+Many ways of living and acting that are now seen as most “Chinese,” or even characteristically East Asian, did not appear before the Song.

 Yet, despite its political and economic strengths, Song China was not able to dominate its neighbors militarily.
 Central to its engagement with the outside world were efforts to maintain peace with its powerful northern neighbors and extend its trading networks.